rodneyosodo/bookish-rotary-phone-blog/Tech-expo.md

 7. **Any future plans for your project?**

-Yes, from the Tech Expo we have had increasing demand to test our product and get it to the market.
-It is now our core intent to come up with a fully fledged device that is industry standard which we can roll out for testing purposes.
+Owing to our success in the Tech Expo we have had increasing demand to test our product and get it to the market.
+It is now our core intent to come up with a fully-fledged device that is industry standard which we can roll out for testing purposes.

 8. **Advice to those thinking about participating in Tech Expo**